 As a speaker I’ve presented writing workshops at conferences (including the first Cuenca International Writers Conference) and conventions and produced special events, including the 2012 Cork Proctor Comedy Roast at the SouthPoint hotel/casino in Las Vegas.

-My other love is helping aspiring memoir writers, which led to my private coaching program, Memoir to Legacy!”
+My passion is to help aspiring memoir writers, which led to my private coaching program, Memoir to Legacy!

-When I’m not traveling, my home base is Cuenca, Ecuador, where I share a beautiful condo apartment with my now ex-husband, Cork Proctor.
-My current writing project is about our seventeen married years: Help!
-I Married an Alien a Comedian!
+When I’m not traveling, my home base is up here in the Andes in Cuenca, Ecuador, where I share a beautiful condo apartment with my now ex-husband, Cork Proctor.

 This is a growing group of serious memoir writers, many of whom share their writing, respond to prompts and share useful info and many who are simply "lurking" but still learning!